comworkio/comwork-cloud-wiki/tutorials/faasd.md

 $ faas-cli up -f ./hello.yml
 ```

-If you're not on a x86/amd64 computer (like an Apple Silicon for example), use thoses commands instead:
+If you're not on a x86/amd64 computer (like an Apple Silicon[^1] for example), use thoses commands instead:

 ```shell
 $ faas-cli publish -f ./hello.yml --platforms linux/amd64